-For some people with Kaposi sarcoma (KS), treatment may completely remove or destroy the cancer.
-Completing treatment can be both stressful and exciting.
-You will be relieved to finish treatment, yet it is hard not to worry about cancer coming back.
-(When cancer returns, it is called recurrence.)
-This is a very real concern for those who have KS, since treatments often do not cure the disease completely.
+For some people with Kaposi sarcoma (KS), treatment may remove or destroy the cancer.
+The end of treatment can be both stressful and exciting.
+You may be relieved to finish treatment, but it is hard not to worry about cancer coming back.
+This is a very real concern for those who have KS, since treatments often do not cure the disease.

 For many people with KS, the cancer never goes away completely.
-These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer in check.
+Some people may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.
-It has its own type of uncertainty.
 See Managing Cancer As a Chronic Illness for more about this.

 Life after Kaposi sarcoma means returning to some familiar things and making some new choices.

 During and after treatment, it’s very important to go to all your follow-up appointments.
 During these visits, your doctors will ask about symptoms, examine you, and order blood tests or imaging studies such as CT scans or x-rays.
 Follow-up is needed to see if the cancer has come back, if more treatment is needed, and to check for any side effects.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

 Almost any cancer treatment can have side effects.
 Some last for a few weeks to several months, but others can be permanent.
 Don’t hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include:

 Even after treatment, it’s very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think about their cancer coming back, this could happen.